LxFx/GettingAndCleaningDataProject/README.md

 ## R script inner workings
 The R script functions as follows:
     1. First of all, necessary packages are downloaded and attached if necessary through a custom loading function.
     2. Now, the script reads the "features.txt" file and selects and renames the requested variables.
     3. The 3 files composing the trainingset are read and combined through "cbind".
     4. The 3 files composing the testset are read and combined through "cbind".
     5. The test and trainingset are now combined through "rbind".
     6. The resulting dataset is now given the cleaned up set of feature names.
-7. The dataset is merged with the activity labels for more transparent activity names.
+    7. The dataset is merged with the activity labels to obtain more transparent activity names.
     8. The dataset goes through "melt" and "summarize" to end up as a tidy and long (not wide) dataset
     9. The dataset is written to disk as "output.txt"